 That’s what Mexico is doing right now.
 It could be an enormously rich country in twenty years, as evidenced by success stories like resource-poor Singapore, or it could just plunder its neighbors through socialism as much as it can in the short-term.

 An absurd culture of crime and corruption stands in the way of a better life for all Mexicans.
 Fortunately, there is a way that America can help its troubled neighbor.
 For example, the U.S. can drop its war on drugs.
 We should have learned from the prohibition era that the only people we help with substance restriction laws are organized criminals.
 So too in Mexico.

 Part of the reason that Mexico and other Latin American countries fail is because of drug cartels that have many politicians and police in their pockets.
 If we legalize drugs, all drug cartels instantly disappear.

 “Not our problem,” you say?
 Oh yes, it is!
 The drug war is perhaps the number one reason for the flow of migrants into America.
 If you want to stop illegal immigration and get rid of most of the crime associated with it, then stop the war on drugs.
 The opiate crisis in America will be there regardless of whether the drugs are legal or not, and it needs to be handled by means other than prohibition.

 Ending the war on drugs will help Mexico get its act together.
-It will not be enough, but it would be a start.We value your comments!
-Please weigh in on our comment section below.
+It will not be enough, but it would be a start.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com